C.03 Prisoner general file management

 - All inactive files will be collated in the same manner as those for a prisoner on transfer, except that the file will be sealed, and the health file will be collated, managed and stored by health services.

-- Inactive files are to be stored in an area that is secure, vermin proof, fireproof, waterproof and to which access can be controlled, and recorded in the Central File Register, and if appropriate in the Unit File Register.
+- Inactive files stored on-site must be in an area that is secure, vermin proof, fireproof, waterproof and to which access can be controlled, and recorded in the Central File Register, and if appropriate in the Unit File Register.

 - All access to inactive files must be recorded.

-C.03.08 Archiving and destruction of inactive prisoner’s files
+C.03.08 Off-site storage, retrievals and disposal of inactive prisoner’s files